aquasecurity/trivy/docs/getting-started/troubleshooting.md

 !!! error
     FATAL failed to download vulnerability DB

-If trivy is running behind corporate firewall try to whitelist urls below:
+If trivy is running behind corporate firewall, you have to add the following urls to your allowlist.

-- api.github.com
-- github.com
+- ghcr.io
-- github-releases.githubusercontent.com
+- pkg-containers.githubusercontent.com

 ## Homebrew
 ### Scope error